 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment01/10/85 (U.S. District Court: Judge Boyko)

-Sentence10/16/85 Prisoner's Petition
+Sentence10/16/85 Prisoner's Petition06/21/99

-State's Return of Writ
+State's Return of Writ08/10/99

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing01/15/02

-Court of Appeals Decision08/03/87 Decision:
+Court of Appeals Decision08/03/87 Decision:08/28/02

 Supreme Court Decision01/11/89

 U.S. Supreme Court Review05/15/89 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal10/17/03

 (Post-Conviction Action) Prisoner's Brief

-Filed in Trial Court02/09/90 State's Brief
+Filed in Trial Court02/09/90 State's Brief05/04/05

 Trial Court Decision10/31/96 Oral Argument11/30/05

 Court of Appeals Decision05/07/98 Decision03/17/06

 Supreme Court Decision09/23/98

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition12/22/06

 ("Murnahan" Appeal) Brief in Opposition01/26/07

 Court of Appeals Decision Decision or Certiorari Denial02/26/07

 Supreme Court Decision

-- Status in State Courts as of 12/31/15: Pending in the Ohio Supreme Court on the trial court's denial of Broom's successive postconviction petition. - Status in Federal Courts as of 12/31/15: Pending in the district court on Broom's successive petition for a writ of habeas corpus.
+- Status in State Courts as of 12/31/16: No capital proceeding pending. - Status in Federal Courts as of 12/31/16: Pending in the district court on Broom's successive petition for a writ of habeas corpus.
 Also pending in the district court is Broom's suit challenging Ohio's method of execution.
 Inmate is a plaintiff in the federal lethal injection litigation.

 Broom's execution was scheduled for 09/15/09 by the Ohio Supreme Court.
 At the request of prison officials, Gov. Strickland granted Broom a reprieve because execution team members were unable to find a suitable vein for the injection of the lethal drugs.
 On 09/18/09, Broom filed suit in federal court challenging the State's procedures for executions.
-On 04/06/11, the trial court denied Broom' petition for postconviction relief in which he alleged a second attempt to execute him would violate his constitutional rights, and the 8th District Court of Appeals affirmed on 02/16/12.
-Broom appealed to the Ohio Supreme Court and briefing was conducted during 2013 and 2014.
-On 06/09/15, the Ohio Supreme Court heard oral arguments.
+On 04/06/11, the trial court denied Broom's petition for postconviction relief in which he alleged a second attempt to execute him would violate his constitutional rights.
+The 8th District Court of Appeals affirmed on 02/16/12, and the Ohio Supreme Court affirmed on 03/16/16.
+The U.S. Supreme Court denied Broom's petition for a writ of certiorari on 12/12/16.
 Meanwhile, on 09/14/10, Broom filed a second petition for a writ of habeas corpus in federal court alleging another attempt to execute him would violate his constitutional rights.